microsoft/BotFramework-WebChat/samples/02.branding-styling-and-customization/j.activity-grouping/README.md

 1. Type `echo Hello, World!` to the bot
 1. Type `proactive` to the bot
-1. Resizing the browser window
+1. Resize the browser window

 # Code